 This is a very valid question, but a tough question to answer because it depends on how much time you have to devote to proofreading and how proactive you are with your marketing.
 You reap the benefits of the work you put into it.
 Also, it can depend on your reading speed, skill level, and the rates you set.

 Your income depends solely on you.
 Proofreading isn’t a get-rich-quick scheme.
 It’s a learn-the-skills-and-reap-the-rewards opportunity.
 The more you know your craft and the harder you work at marketing and providing excellence, the more money you’ll make.

 There is always an upper limit to how much you can earn when you exchange your time for money, but investing in improving your speed, skill, and efficiency will push that limit.

 But to give you some frame of reference, I earned around $43,000 a year proofreading legal transcripts.

 The important thing to remember is this: YOU are in charge of your success and how much money you make!

-I advise aspiring proofreaders to invest in some training before they hang out their shingle as a proofreader.
+I advise aspiring proofreaders to invest in some training before they hang out their shingle as an online proofreader.
 I’m not even saying you need to take my training (though it is definitely the best, so why wouldn’t you take mine? :P) Learning on the job often involves making lots of mistakes — and in this industry, mistakes are what get you fired and make it harder to find your next client.

 If you’re a word nerd, and you want to expand your skills to earn money in other niches, it’s definitely worth checking out my free Intro to Proofreading workshop.